-- 1. Our election districts and current elected officials.
-Our district is part of city council district one and our leader is Councilwoman Andrea Tupola and we are apart of district 22.
-Our leader is Maile Shimabukuro and we are apart of House district 44 and 45.
-Our House of Representatives number 44 is Stacy Eli and number 45 is Cedric Gates. - 2.
+- Our election districts and current elected officials Our district is part of City Council district 1 and our leader is Councilwoman Andrea Tupola; we are a part of district 22 and our leader is Maile Shimabukuro; we are a part of House district 44 and 45, our House of Representatives number 44 is Stacy Eli and number 45 is Cedric Gates. - 2.
 DHHL Land why we have the highest concentration of Native Hawaiians in the world.

-This is map of Nānākuli, the yellow is the Nānākuli homestead.
-There are 1,045 residential leases and in addition, the smaller yellow area is Princess Kahanu Estates, it consist of 270 residential leases for a total of 1,315 leases.
-DHHL in the last hundred years gave out 4,370 residential leases on Oahu.
-Nānākuli consist of 30% of the residential leases on Oahu.
-State wide DHHL has issued 8,477 residential leases State wide and Nānākuli consist of 16%
+This is a map of Nānākuli, the yellow is the Nānākuli homestead.
+There are 1,045 residential leases.
+In addition, the smaller yellow area is Princess Kahanu Estates, it consists of 270 residential leases for a total of 1,315 leases.
+DHHL in the last hundred years gave out 4,370 residential leases on O'ahu.
+Nānākuli consist of 30% of the residential leases on O'ahu.
+Statewide, DHHL has issued 8,477 residential leases and Nānākuli consist of 16%

-This is why we hav the highest concentration of native Hawaiians in the world because of the concentration and the amount of lots that we have in Nānākuli alone.
-I will now share with you the DHHL land in Maili, Lualualei also apart of our Baord #36.
-We have the Waianae Coast Comprehensive health Center, the main camus and all the properties makai on Farrington highway and Mailiili road.
-We also have Lualualei Agriculture lots, Voices of America, Ulukekui, and 40 acres of DHHL land that has been leased to Kamehmeha Schools.
+This is why we have the highest concentration of native Hawaiians in the world because of the concentration and the amount of lots that we have in Nānākuli alone.
+I will now share with you the DHHL land in Mā'ili.
+Lualualei is also apart of our Board #36.
+We have the Waianae Coast Comprehensive Health Center, the main campus, and all the properties makai on Farrington highway and Mā'ili'ili road.
+We also have Lualualei agriculture lots, Voices of America, Ulukekui, and 40 acres of DHHL land that has been leased to Kamehmeha Schools.
 So far, ten acres of the forty has been developed to date.
 The waitlist of residential on Oahu is 11, 049 as of June 30, 2022.

-3. Schools - The schools in Nānākuli and Maili; there are four on DHHL land in Nānākuli that serve all of Nānākuli and the Waianae coast.
+- 3. Schools The schools in Nānākuli and Mā'ili: There are four on DHHL land in Nānākuli that serve all of Nānākuli and the Wai'anae coast.
 As of 2021, 2,802 students were enrolled in these four schools.
-The Department of Education, Strive Report notes that over 50% of these students are Hawaiian.
-There is one sschool on state land in Maili with 635 students (k-6)

-4. Economic Stability - Jobs and Business opportunities are:
+The Department of Education Strive Report notes that over 50% of these students are Hawaiian.
+There is one school on state land in Mā'ili with 635 students (K-6) - 4.
+Economic Stability Jobs and business opportunities:

 I want to share with you next is the DHHL land for other uses.
-As a business owner you need land, DHHL has issued a right of entry (ROE) permits for DHHL lands in Nānākuli and Maili specifically to these organizations, companies, or individuals.
+As a business owner, you need land.
+DHHL has issued Right of Entry (ROE) permits for DHHL lands in Nānākuli and Mā'ili specifically to these organizations, companies, or individuals.
 I have included the acreage for each one and the annual lease rent.
-For example, Nānākuli Ranch, is a pastoral lease or ROE, 438 acres for \$11,200 annual lease rent.
+For example, Nānākuli Ranch is a pastoral lease or ROE, 438 acres for \$11,200 annual lease rent.
 This is less then a \$1,000 a month.
 Lyman Ranch, 1,126 acres for \$14,304 annual rent which is a little over a \$1000.
 I listed these for you to take into consideration that maybe there are opporunities for Hawaiians, like parks or other uses as well that can serve our community.